 Wintergreen Day Trips

-Wintergreen Resort and the surrounding amenities of Nelson County, Virginia make for an excellent day trip or mini-vacation.
-The resort is found on the eastern side of the Blue Ridge Mountains and is conveniently located close to Charlottesville, Staunton, Lynchburg, and Waynesboro.
+Wintergreen and the surrounding amenities of Nelson County, Virginia make for an excellent day trip or mini-vacation.
+The resort is found on the Sunrise Side of the Blue Ridge Mountains and is conveniently located close to Charlottesville, Staunton, Lynchburg, and Waynesboro.
 It’s only a three-hour drive from Washington, D.C. as well.

 Spend the day at and near Wintergreen Resort any time of the year.
 If you’re looking for an overnight trip, there are plenty of options.
-Spend the night at the resort, at one of Nelson’s many B&Bs, or at the unique Fenton Inn, which is modeled after a European Village.
+Spend the night at the resort, at one of Nelson’s many lodging options.

 If you’re lucky enough to be traveling in Nelson in the springtime, take the Nelson Scenic Loop on your way to Wintergreen Resort.
 Buds will bloom and light spring greens will seem to appear before your eyes as winter warms up and undergoes its yearly vanishing act.
 As you traverse the pleasant roadways of Nelson, you’ll notice historic, natural, and cultural attractions along the way.
 The Nelson Scenic Loop is 50 miles long and made up of Route 151, Route 664, the Blue Ridge Parkway, and Route 56.